ITDS-PT/xeoapidocs/docs/lists.md

 #### Generic List (any kind of model and specifying the full query)

-This type of query is usefull when you need to perform queries like ==select Demo.family where age > 10==.
+This type of query is usefull when you need to perform queries like **select Demo.family where age > 10**.
 You can use it like the following:

 ```java